BabakAp/encounter-traffic/README.md

   * The law of the State of Florida shall apply to all disputes under this agreement.

 (Data license adapted from [ImageNet](http://image-net.org/download-faq))

+**Acknowledgements**
+This work was partially funded by NSF 1320694.
+We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPU used for this research.